Opzet/EFDesignerExamples/EFCore/Ex7_WebApi/Controllers/Controllers.md

 Minimal hosting scenario!
 Attempting to figure out the EntityFramework metadata for the model and DbContext: 'Student'

-Unable to create an object of type 'CourseManager'.
+Unable to create an object of type 'CourseManagerModel'.
 For the different patterns supported at design time, see https://go.microsoft.com/fwlink/?linkid=851728 StackTrace:
-Unable to resolve service for type 'Microsoft.EntityFrameworkCore.DbContextOptions`1[Ex7_DAL.CourseManager]' while attempting to activate 'Ex7_DAL.CourseManager'.
+Unable to resolve service for type 'Microsoft.EntityFrameworkCore.DbContextOptions`1[Ex7_DAL.CourseManagerModel]' while attempting to activate 'Ex7_DAL.CourseManagerModel'.

 == SOLUTION ==